 What Are Dental Crowns Made Of?

 There are many different types of dental crowns and we can help you with them all.
-Permanent Crowns may be made of 100% resin, ceramic material, precious and/or semi-precious metals, porcelain, and porcelain fused to metal (PFM).
+Permanent Crowns may be made of 100% resin, ceramic material, precious and/or semi-precious metals, porcelain, and zirconia.
 The most popular dental crowns are the Ceramic and the PFM crowns.
 Porcelain crowns are made to match the shape, size, and color of your teeth, giving you a natural, long-lasting beautiful smile.

 - The 100% porcelain and ceramic dental crowns can be color matched to your adjacent teeth, thereby providing you the best natural color match.
 Typical matches using this this type of crown material offers a better match than any other type crown.
 The “all ceramic” crowns are a good choice for front teeth, while the porcelain crowns are a better choice for front or back teeth.
 Both the porcelain and ceramic crowns are metal free; they may be more suitable for dental patients with metal allergies, or sensitivity issues.

 - The “all resin” dental crown wears down (erodes) more quickly than other dental crowns.
-These dental crowns are also more prone to fractures than the PFM (Porcelain Fused to Metal).
+These dental crowns are also more prone to fractures than a zirconia crown.
 Depending on you and your dental habits, using the all-ceramic dental crown may not be your first choice.
 Check with your knowledgeable Fort Collins Dentist as to which type of dental crown is best suited for you.

 - Temporary crowns can be made in your Fort Collins Dentist office, while the permanent crowns are being cast and milled in our dental laboratory.
 The temporary dental crowns are made of an acrylic material and are intended o last long enough for your comfort, while the permanent crown is prepared.
 Usually this is about two (2) weeks from the date of the initial cast being taken.